Technical analysis

 $report | Export-Csv shared-mailbox-permissions.csv -NoTypeInformation

-Cross-reference against the msExchDelegateListLink property on each mailbox to identify users granted via group membership (and therefore not auto-mapped).
-Use the result to seed a user-onboarding email that tells them how to add the mailbox manually if it doesn't appear.
+Cross-reference the result against the msExchDelegateListLink property on each mailbox to identify users granted via group membership and therefore not auto-mapped.
+Feed that list into the user-onboarding email so they know to expect the manual step before they file a ticket.

-Full Access lets the user read the mailbox.
-Send As (separate permission) lets the user send mail from the mailbox's address.
+Does the user also need Send As to use the shared mailbox?
+Full Access lets them read.
+Send As (a separate grant) lets them send mail with the shared address as From.
 They're independent.
-A user with Full Access but no Send As can read the mailbox but replies will go from their own address.
+A user with only Full Access can read the mailbox but their replies go from their own address.

-No. OWA does not implement auto-mapping at all.
-Users must always add shared mailboxes manually in OWA via the navigation pane → right-click "Folders" → Add shared folder.
+Does OWA auto-map shared mailboxes?
+No. OWA doesn't implement auto-mapping at all.
+In OWA the user adds shared mailboxes manually via the navigation pane → right-click Folders → Add shared folder.

-Outlook for Mac supports auto-mapping but the timing and cache behaviour differ from Windows.
-The reliable fix sequence is: confirm permission, wait an hour, restart Outlook, close and reopen the Mac account in System Settings → Internet Accounts if still not visible.
+What about Outlook for Mac?
+Outlook for Mac supports auto-mapping but the timing and cache behaviour differ.
+The reliable sequence is: confirm permission, wait an hour, restart Outlook, and if still not visible, close and reopen the Mac account in System Settings → Internet Accounts.

-Outlook profile prepopulation via the Office Customization Tool and Group Policy ADMX templates supports configuring additional mailboxes at profile creation.
-This is the right answer for tenants with hundreds of users who all need access to the same set of shared mailboxes via group-granted access.
-It moves the problem from "user must add manually" to "Outlook is provisioned with the mailbox list when the profile is created."
+Can I prepopulate shared mailboxes via Group Policy or Intune?
+Yes — Outlook profile prepopulation via the Office Customization Tool and Group Policy ADMX templates supports configuring additional mailboxes at profile creation.
+This is the right answer for tenants where hundreds of users need access to the same shared mailboxes via group-granted access.
+It moves the problem from "user must add manually" to "Outlook is provisioned with the mailbox list at first launch."

 About the author